 Third Test: OLTP Application

-When run on the small boxes, this test saw XtraDB Cluster performing much better than Aurora.
+When running on the small boxes, this test saw XtraDB Cluster performing much better than Aurora.
 The time taken by Aurora was ~3 times the time taken by XtraDB Cluster.

 With a large box, I had the inverse result: Aurora is outperforming XtraDB Cluster from 2 to 7 times the speed.